matthew-andrews/mattandre.ws/source/_posts/waterfall-to-agile.md

 ## Summary

-If you work in a product team following traditional project management techniques, you can make your product team a little bit better by focusing on this prioritised list:

-1. Talking directly to real customers
-2. Testing product concepts
-3. Releasing incrementally
+If you do just one thing differently after reading this post make it **talk directly to real customers**.

+If you're already doing that, then find ways to **test your product concepts** with customers and **release new features incrementally**.

 ## Additional reading